Extracting Dynamical Models from Data: Example: Harmonic Oscillator

 The idea here is to consider a given value of $\epsilon$, and several values of $\omega_0$.
 This produces a plot versus $\omega_0$, which is then fit with a low-order polynomial in $\omega_0$.
 Thus, the fitting parameters are now determined for that one, given value of $\epsilon$.
 Next, this procedure is repeated for several other small values of $\epsilon$, and the result is extrapolated to $\epsilon=0$.
 In this section the fitting was done for the zero noise case (i.e., $\sigma = 0$), and led to the results: $b_1 = - \omega_0^2 + \dots$, $b_2 = - 2 \gamma + \dots$.
 Shown in Fig.~\ref{fig:HO_param_combo} is the $\omega_0$ and $\gamma$ dependence for these parameters in the specific case of $\epsilon=0.001$.

 From this, Eq.~\ref{eqn:HO_first} and Eq.~\ref{eqn:HO_second} can be replaced with

 from which the original equation of motion (Eq.~\ref{eqn:HO}) immediately follows.
-In summary, it has been shown how to obtain the complete equation of motion (along with parameter dependence), from data.
+In summary, it has been shown how to obtain the complete equation of motion (along with parameter dependencies), from data.